sqlxpert/lights-off-aws/README.md

    - Stack name: `LightsOff`

-4. After about 20 minutes, check whether the EC2 instance is in the stopped state.
+4. After about 20 minutes, check whether the EC2 instance is stopped.
 Restart it and delete the `sched-stop` tag.

 ## Tag Keys (Operations)